Chris Witaske: Life and career

-In 2016, Witaske was cast as Chris Czajkowski in the Netflix romantic comedy Love.
-Witaske was later promoted to a series regular role the following year.
+In 2016, Witaske was cast as Chris Czajkowski in the Netflix romantic comedy Love and was promoted to a series regular role the following year.

 In July 2021, it was announced that Netflix had greenlit the adult animated series Chicago Party Aunt, created by Witaske with Jon Barinholtz and Katie Rich and based on the Twitter account Witaske created of the same name.
 The series started airing on September 21, 2021.

-As of 2022, Witaske is slated to produce a historical fiction series by Shermann Thomas for Netflix.